Vikrammel/scalable-distributed-kvs/README.md

 * Abstract helper functions into separate files for readability

-* fix print functions to be one function with different tags like Tom had it

 * implement proper chord where a node only stores r buckets before and after itself instead of all buckets

 * make read repair work so it doesn't try to send a whole dict if it's bugger than max request size.
 	Look into setting up a fixed sized buffer to send huge dicts in chunks

-* make sorting of arrays more efficient

 ### Problems to debug from old flask implementation (if encountered after rebuild):